ahthomps/bacteria-networks/README.md

 0. Install `git`, `python3`, and `pip3`.

 1. Install Visual Studio 2017 or 2019.
 You can download it [here](http://visualstudio.com).
+Be sure to install all of the optional C++ extensions.

 2. If you have a modern Nvidia GPU, install CUDA (at least v10.0) enabling VS Integration during installation.
 You can download it [here](https://developer.nvidia.com/cuda-downloads).